UBM Technology Group: History

 In September 2010, Canon Communications announced that it had agreed to be acquired by United Business Media and the deal was completed in October 2010, at which point the company was renamed UBM Canon.
 Electronics part of Canon (including EDN) later merged into UBM Electronics.

 In July 2012, UBM TechWeb changed its name to UBM Tech.

 On June 3, 2016, UBM announced that EE Times, along with the rest of the electronics media portfolio (EDN, Embedded.com, TechOnline and Datasheets.com) was being sold to AspenCore Media, a company owned by Arrow Electronics for $23.5 million.
 The acquisition was completed on August 1, 2016.

 In January 2018, Informa announced the acquisition of UBM for £4 billion.
 The transaction was completed in June 2018.

-Since the integration of UBM into Informa, UBM Technology Group was merged into the technology division of Informa and now exist as Informa Tech.
+Since the integration of UBM into Informa, UBM Technology Group was absorbed into the technology division of Informa, known as Informa Tech.

+Informa Tech later merged its digital business with American business-to-business company TechTarget, became Informa TechTarget in December 2024.

 Markets served

 Publications for the builders of technology include Dr. Dobb's Journal.
 Publications for the buyers of technology include InformationWeek, Network Computing for the corporate IT user; and targeted publications for the financial industry (Wall Street & Technology, Insurance & Technology, and Bank Systems & Technology).